Máté Kanász-Nagy: Career

 He ran in several municipal elections in Újpest.
 In November 2014, the LMP launched a campaign in the Újpest by-elections, led by Kanász-Nagy.
-In the 2018 parliamentary elections in Hungary, he was the LMP's a candidate in the 11th OEVK in Budapest and 8th on the LMP's national list.
+In the 2018 parliamentary elections in Hungary, he was the LMP's candidate in the 11th OEVK in Budapest and 8th on the LMP's national list.

-In the 2019 local elections, he was elected as an individual district representative to the Újpest District Assembly, and was elected as the deputy mayor of Újpest responsible for public welfare affairs by the majority of the assembly.
+In the 2019 local elections, he was elected as an individual district representative to the Újpest District Assembly.
+He was elected as the deputy mayor of Újpest responsible for public welfare affairs by the majority of the assembly.

-On August 30, 2020, the Fiftieth Congress of LMP elected him to be the male co-leader of the party, replacing János Kendernay.
+On 30 August 2020, the Fiftieth Congress of LMP elected him to be the male co-leader of the party, replacing János Kendernay.
 Kanász-Nagy was elected a Member of Parliament via the joint electoral list of the United for Hungary in the 2022 parliamentary election.
 He became a member of the Legislative Committee.
-Kanász-Nagy did not run for presidency in the August 2022 party leadership electoral congress.
+Kanász-Nagy did not run for the presidency in the August 2022 party leadership electoral congress.
 He was replaced as male co-chair by Péter Ungár.